onepf/OpenIAB/OpenIAB_in_Appstore_Implementation.md

 If successful, this method should returns an empty response body.

 #### Authorization
 Methods are desribed above must require authorization.
-Appstore should provide developer token to use as authorization token.
+App store should provide developer token to use as authorization token.

 Two possible ways of using token must be supported: